 So here goes:

-- I used to believe in a god.
+- I used to believe in a god and religion.
 Now I am an atheist.

 - I used to believe that it was alright for some people to not care about their larger world and focus on their families and their happiness.
 I don’t anymore.
 I think it is the solemn duty of each one of us to care about making the world a better place.

-- I think all kinds of hard work are not the same.
+- On the same lines as above: I think all kinds of hard work are not the same.
 People who are able to choose between working hard to make things better as opposed to working hard mindlessly should make that choice.

 - Cynical people annoy me.
 Even in the darkest of my moods I try to remain hopeful and so far it has worked.